 Earlier this week I had the great pleasure of attending the Corporate Social Media Summit in New York City, put on by Useful Social Media.
-It was a fantastic event populated by the people in charge of social media for some of the world’s biggest and most influential companies, in industries across the spectrum.
+It was a fantastic event organised by Toronto corporate event planners, and populated by the people in charge of social media for some of the world’s biggest and most influential companies, in industries across the spectrum.
 Those who spoke shared insights that they’ve gained from their social media experiences, both positive and negative.
 This group of highly sophisticated professionals truly represented the state of the art in corporate social media.

 As such, their insights into best practices online carry significant weight.
 Although no one speaker or panel focused specifically on the legal issues surrounding social media activity, they dropped several pearls of wisdom that are relevant to those issues.
 Since I approach social media from a legal perspective, I drew from the speakers’ comments the following lessons on minimizing legal liability:

 - First and foremost, “it’s insane not to have a social media policy,” as one speaker put it.
 “Your employees are going to use social media whether you like it or not,” said another, so define what they can and cannot do online.
 Not only will this offer you a potential shield from liability if an employee violates those guidelines, but a social media policy is also an important mechanism for engaging your employees and educating them on your company’s overall social media philosophy.
 Best Buy, for example, summarizes its entire policy with the tagline, “Be Smart, Be Respectful, Be Human.”